WeiquanLuo/LCA-PetFoodSupplyChain/README.md

 ## DBSCAN

 To better seperate those outliers from the main cluster, we decide to use DBSCAN to cluster the data.
+Y-axis is instance in the largest cluster。x-axis is the hyper-paramter `eps`.

 ``` python
 # Elbow plot: number of instance in cluster by hyperparameter eps